kochen/www.matirola.nl/_posts/2015-03-03-Accomodations.markdown

 #### Hotel de Tabaksplant | Coninckstraat 15 Amersfoort
 (2.5 km to Centraal Ketelhuis)

-**Hotel de Tabaksplant**, wich means tobacco plant, is a cosy hotel situated in a quiet street just around the corner of the main shopping streets the Kamp and the Langestraat.
+Hotel de Tabaksplant, which means tobacco plant, is a cosy hotel situated in a quiet street just around the corner of the main shopping streets the Kamp and the Langestraat.
 The hotel offers cute rooms as well as some apartments (up to four people) and has a large, private city garden with a medieval fountain and terraces.